Joint PMD Tracking and Nonlinearity Compensation with Deep Neural Networks: Numerical Results and Discussion

 Finally, we discard the stationary assumption for the channel and introduce continuous drift in PMD based on the hinge model from Section~\ref{hinge}.
 In our simulation, we add one hinge at the end of each span.
 We believe that this is a good choice since the environmental effects causing PMD rotation are likely to be more prominent near the optical amplifier.

 To set a baseline, we apply linear equalization and DBP with a decision directed LMS based MIMO-FIR filter.
+The lumped and distributed PMD compensation methods examined have only $152$ and $132$ trainable parameters respectively.
 We apply the proposed online training routine from Section \ref{s:adatationscheme} with FD $ = 1$.
 We measure the tracking performance of each method at four different rates of PMD drift by choosing values of the polarization linewidth $\Delta p$ as $0$~Hz, $500$~Hz, $1000$~Hz and $5000$~Hz, respectively.
 The learning rate for adapting each NLC method at each value of $\Delta p$ is optimized empirically.
 In Fig.~\ref{fig:SOP_Tracking}, we show the peak Q-factor achieved by each method at different values of $\Delta p$.
+The Q-factor is measured at each point in time using a sliding window of $50,000$ symbols.
+The sliding window needs to be large enough to capture a sufficient number of errors to reliably estimate the Q-factor.
+The large window averaging also makes the performance curves appear much smoother.
 We observe that performance reduces with increasing polarization linewidth, as it is expected.
 However, the proposed DCRNN and DCRNN-PMD models are able to maintain their superiority over conventional DBP and linear equalization.

 Fig.~\ref{fig:RSOP_Tracking} provides further insight into the interplay of adjusting to a different PMD realization, i.e., acquisition, and tracking the PMD drift due to SOP changes.
 We show the running performance of DCRNN-PMD model at $\Delta p = 500$~Hz.
+Again, the Q-factor at each point in time, represented by the number of received symbols, is calculated using a sliding window.
 We use this scenario to highlight the remarkable rate at which the DCRNN-PMD model converges to the peak Q-factor using online learning.

-The acquisition phase is completed with only a single epoch of $1500$ pilot symbols.
+We close our discussion by noting that in scenarios where the error rate (before error correction decoding) is higher, tracking using decision-directed feedback has the potential for error propagation from decision errors.
+Hence, tracking may experience a performance degradation.
+This could be mitigated through the use of periodic pilot signals and restricting the decision-directed feedback to only the most reliable decisions.
+The exact interplay of the use of decision feedback, decision errors, and tracking performance is a subject for future studies.